edgecollective/edge-blog/projects/transportation.md

 ## Approximate cost

 - **$35 per trailer** (if using recycled bicycle wheels)
-- plus an additional **$20 to $60 one-time purchase** of a special 1/2" emt conduit pipe bending tool.
+- plus an additional **$20 to $60 one-time purchase** of a special 1/2" emt conduit pipe bending tool (if you can't find one to borrow)

 A more detailed parts list is below.